P3D-Legacy/pokemon3d.net/resources/markdown/policy.md

 # Privacy Policy

-Your privacy is important to us.
-It is The Pokémon 3D Team's policy to respect your privacy and comply with any applicable law and regulation regarding any personal information we may collect about you, including across our website, [https://pokemon3d.net/](https://pokemon3d.net/), and other sites we own and operate.
+The Pokémon 3D Team's policy to respect your privacy and comply with any applicable law and regulation regarding any personal information we may collect about you, including across our website, [https://pokemon3d.net/](https://pokemon3d.net/), and other sites we own and operate.

-This policy is effective as of 1 August 2021 and was last updated on 1 August 2021.
+This policy is effective as of 1 August 2021 and was last updated on 24 March 2022.

 ## Information We Collect